Mystery in Flannan: Three-dimensional reconstruction of a forensic disappearance

 In December 1900, three lighthouse keepers on the Flannan Isles, Scotland, vanished without a trace.
-The table was set, the clock had stopped, and the logbook contained notes about a violent storm that no other ship recorded.
-From the Forensic Pipeline, this case is a perfect challenge for virtual reconstruction: a closed scene, documented physical evidence, and a data gap that 3D technology can help illuminate.
+The table was set, the clock had stopped, and the logbook contained entries about a violent storm that no other ship recorded.
+From the Forensic Pipeline, this case is a perfect challenge for virtual reconstruction: a closed scene, documented physical evidence, and a data void that 3D technology can help illuminate.

 3D reconstruction of the Flannan lighthouse, Scotland, forensic disappearance scene in 1900